UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `startMouse/stopMouse` start/stop corresponding mouse action.
 E.g., `startMouse move left`
 - `pressKey|holdKey|tapKey|releaseKey|toggleKey` Presses/holds/taps/releases the provided scancode.
 E.g., `pressKey mouseBtnLeft`, `tapKey LC-v` (Left Control + (lowercase) v), `tapKey CS-f5` (Ctrl + Shift + F5), `LS-` (just tap left Shift).
   - **press** means adding the scancode into a list of "active keys" and continuing the macro.
 The key is released once the macro ends.
 I.e., if the command is not followed by any sort of delay, the key will be released again almost immediately.
   - **release** means removing the scancode from the list of "active keys".
 I.e., it negates the effect of `pressKey` within the same macro.
-This does not affect scancodes emitted by different keyboard actions.
+This does not affect scancodes emitted by different keyboard actions, however for user friendliness it does cancel `persistent` presses.
   - **tap** means pressing a key (more precisely, activating the scancode) and immediately releasing it again
   - **hold** means pressing the key, waiting until the key which activated the macro is released, and then releasing the key again.
 I.e., `holdKey <x>` is equivalent to `pressKey <x>; delayUntilRelease; releaseKey <x>`, while `tapKey <x>` is equivalent to `pressKey <x>; releaseKey <x>`.
   - **toggle** will check if the shortcut is pressed in this macro's reports.
 If it is, it will deactivate the shortcut, otherwise it will activate it.
 This always acts on persistent reports.